 An arbitration meeting should take no more than 15 minutes, and less if possible.
 Only the arbitrator, protestor and protestee attend.
 No witnesses are allowed.
-If a competitor believes his case requires a witness, the protest should be forwarded to the PC.
-However, before forwarding the protest to the PC, the arbitrator might ask if either party wishes to accept a Post-Race Penalty, if appropriate.
+If a competitor believes the opinion of the arbitrator would have been different by witness testimony, the protest should be forwarded to the PC.
+However, before forwarding the protest to the PC, the arbitrator might offer an opinion as described in RRS T3 and ask if either party wishes to accept a Post-Race Penalty, if appropriate.